Economics 6460: Agriculture and Sustainable Development

 “The main message conveyed by the World Development Report 2008, Agriculture for Development, was the neglect of agriculture by governments and donors, starting with the stabilization and adjustment policies put in place by the Washington Consensus in response to the debt crisis of 1982.”
 (DeJanvry & Sadoulet, 2016, page 645)

 Here is the ECON 6460 Spring 2017 Syllabus.
 Right now the class meets in 102 Dealy, but we may move to E530 soon.
-For week to week readings, lecture notes and assignments see the now out of date course calendar.
-My office hours are Monday 4-5pm and Tu/W 6:15-7:00PM any afternoon except Friday by appointment.
+For week to week readings, lecture notes and assignments see the course calendar.
 My office is Dealy Hall 527E.
-Feel free to visit during office hours, or email me at firstname.lastname@example.org to arrange an appointment at another time.
+Feel free to visit during office hours, or contact me at email@example.com for an appointment at another time.
 Assignments will appear here, most with links to the readings you need to answer review and reading questions.
 Here is the preliminary backup final exam (optional if you present to the class, FE-1 is for everyone) See also the updated project page.
 Graduation approach: Chickens (Bill Gates) and/or goats and goats just a cash income may work as well (cash) Presentation Program May 9th pptx Course Google Drive May 2nd Presentations May 9th Presentations

 Arnaud Costinot & Dave Donaldson & Cory Smith, 2016.
 “Evolving Comparative Advantage and the Impact of Climate Change in Agricultural Markets: Evidence from 1.7 Million Fields around the World,” Journal of Political Economy, University of Chicago Press, vol. 124(1) (see NBER Paper #20079 ) see also W D. Nordhaus (2017) Changes in the DICE Model, 1992 – 2017 NBER Working Paper 23319 April.

 Course Description: This course explores the role of agriculture in economic development, specifically its role in improving nutrition and health and providing livelihoods, both of which reduce poverty especially in rural areas.
 Sustainable development issues include the role of new technologies and reforestation to mitigate the impacts of climate change on income and output.
 Food aid, public works, food subsidies and financial inclusion.
 Local community development programs are also discussed, especially those targeting women who often lack access to land, credit and transfer programs.
-We also discuss the potential for international trade in agricultural productions, including fair trade and social impact or CSR investment (GDS in French West Africa for example).
-This course surveys the economics of agriculture and development drawing on published research, country case studies and models of agricultural development.
 We take an interdisciplinary approach to debates over new technologies, over poverty traps and malnutrition and with respect to community development and social innovations such as microfinance and fair trade/CSR exports.
-Since agriculture in many low-income nations are particularly vulnerable to climate change (Bangladesh and the Sahel region of Africa for example).
-Women’s access and title to land as well as to credit and social protection programs is a key issue.
-Another ongoing debate focuses on the potential of genetically engineered seeds and foods.
-Finally, we review controversies over research methods, including randomized trials, natural experiments and a range of methods for evaluating the efficacy of policy interventions particularly policies aimed at reducing poverty and improving nutrition and health in rural areas. your presentation is great, thank you for doing it, here we go on chickens and goats…
+Agriculture in low-income nations is particularly vulnerable to climate change (Bangladesh & the Sahel region for example).
+Women’s access and title to land as well as to credit and social protection programs is also key.
+The potential of genetically engineered seeds and foods is a subject of much debate.
+Finally, we review research on the efficacy of policies aimed at reducing poverty and improving nutrition and health in rural areas.

 Texts with some required reading: